pyca/bcrypt/README.rst

     $ pip install bcrypt

-Note that bcrypt should build very easily on Linux provided you have a C compiler, headers for Python (if you’re not using pypy), and headers for the libffi libraries available on your system.
+Note that bcrypt should build very easily on Linux provided you have a C compiler, headers for Python (if you're not using pypy), and headers for the libffi libraries available on your system.

 For Debian and Ubuntu, the following command will ensure that the required dependencies are installed: